NLP-Challenges/llm-qa-path/README.md

 - build_ft_dataset_gpt_context_add_source: Split content into chunks and generate reasonable sources using GPT-3.5 for each chunk.
 - build_ft_dataset_gpt_answer: Let GPT-3.5 answer the questions, either informing the user that the question is not answerable (context swapped) or generating an adequate, abstractive answer (context not swapped).
 - train_llm: Fine-tune the LLM model on the generated dataset.

+## Retrieval

+This chapter outlines the retrieval methods and technologies used, including the decision to employ ChromaDB and the implementation of alternative retrieval strategies.

 ## Dataset, Models and Experiments